 Figure 10.
-Rapid Fielding of Capabilities
+Rapid Fielding of Capabilities Urgent Capability Acquisitions a.

-a.
 Pre-Development

 - (1) Purpose.
 The purpose of Pre-Development is to assess and select a course or courses of action to field a quick reaction capability and to develop an acquisition approach. - (2) Initiation.
-Pre-Development begins upon receipt of either a validated UON, approval of a critical warfighter issue statement by the co-chairs of the Warfighter SIG per DoD Directive 5000.71, or a Secretary of Defense RAA determination document, where the associated documentation serves as the justification to continue the action until such time as the disposition action discussed in paragraph 4e(5) of this enclosure.
+Pre-Development begins upon receipt of either a validated UON, approval of a critical warfighter issue statement by the co-chairs of the Warfighter SIG per DoD Directive

+5000.71, or a Secretary of Defense or Deputy Secretary of Defense RAA determination document, where the associated documentation serves as the justification to continue the action until such time as the disposition action discussed in paragraph 4e(5) of this enclosure.